Phonics and Spellings

 Year 1 continue to work through the phonics stages using Phonics Play.
 For further information on the phonic stages taught from Early Years through KS1 please take a look at our booklet - simply click on the image below.

 Y2 to Y6

-In Years 2 to 6 we follow the 'No Nonsense Spelling Programme' which is based on the National Curriculum requirements.
+In Years 2 to 6 we follow the Spelling Shed scheme which is based on the National Curriculum requirements.